College of Education

 Honors at Graduation

 Eligibility for graduation with honors is established after all grades are recorded following a student's final semester.
 A student who achieves the required scholastic average in all work presented for graduation (excluding credit for courses not included in the computation of the grade point average) may be recommended for honors as follows: honors, minimum cumulative grade point average of 3.75; high honors, minimum cumulative grade point average of 3.85; highest honors, minimum cumulative grade point average of 3.90.

 The James Scholar program is a University-wide honors program established to encourage undergraduate research and independent study and to foster scholarly endeavors.
 As a James Scholar, students are entitled to certain academic privileges, including priority assignment of registration time, access to the "stacks" in the library, and official recognition on the University of Illinois transcript.

 Entering freshmen are invited to participate for the upcoming fall semester based on the Office of Undergraduate Admissions standard that combines factors such as standardized test scores and high school GPA.
 Transfer and continuing students must have achieved at least a 3.5 cumulative and University of Illinois grade point average to participate.

 Students are certified as James Scholars by the college on a yearly basis.
 To qualify for this certification, the student must successfully complete a James Scholar project/requirement in the fall and spring semester and maintain a 3.5 University of Illinois and cumulative grade point average.
-Details are available on the college website.
+Details are available on the College of Education James Scholar Honors Program website.

 graduate admissions: College of Education